Sept. 18, 2025 - Freedomain Radio - Stefan Molyneux

 Or at least it wouldn't be particularly bad, right?

-If your kid comes to you with their little lollipop figure drawing and little sun up in the sky and they say, Do you think is this beautiful?
+If your kid comes to you with their little lollipop figure drawing and little sun up in the sky and they say, do you think, is this beautiful?

-Oh that's lovely, right?
+I'll say, oh, that's lovely, right?

 Is it objectively lovely?

-I mean, It's beautiful relative to whatever, right?
+I mean, it's beautiful relative to whatever, right?

-Uh, and then he dies without knowing that his family has died as well.
+And then he dies without knowing that his family has died as well.

-I mean, I I would do that kindness.
+I mean, I would do that kindness.

 I want to kill her.